Wissamss/Ecommerce-app-back-end/README.md

-Developed, implemented and deployed a web application for e-commerce based on microservices archi- tecture with JWT authentication and authorization using Spring Boot and React.
+Developed, implemented, and deployed a web application for e-commerce based on microservices architecture with JWT authentication and authorization using Spring Boot and React.